rastersoft/tabletwm/README.md

 Pressing the MENU key (the one at the right, between WINDOWS and CTRL) will expand a little options bar with several icons.
 The first one, red and with an X, will close the current window (like Alt+F4).
 The next one, with two **applications** and an arrow, allows to switch to the next app (like Alt+TAB).
 Finally, the next one with two **windows** allows to switch to the next window of the same application group.
 The last icon still doesn't work, but will allow to launch an **application launcher**.
 This bar can also be expanded by moving the cursor to the bottom of the screen.

-By pressing Ctrl+MENU, both the options bar and a virtual keyboard will be expanded (in a near future, a modification in the touch driver will generate this combination doing a touch with three fingers).
+By pressing Ctrl+MENU, both the options bar and a virtual keyboard will be expanded.
 A new icon will be available in the options bar, that allows to move the keyboard to the top or bottom middle.
+This is useful when using the GSL1680 user-space driver, because it generates this keypress when touching with three fingers.

 ## License